colabottles/toddl/posts/an-event-apart-boston-2018.md

   }
 ```

-How to put all these new CSS features to work for you right away.
+How to put all these new CSS features to work for you right away?
 I’m going to do a lot of experimentation with these features soon, I hope.
 Another great talk by Eric.

-and the day ended with Jen Simmons discussing the phases of the web that we have seen throughout the history of the web.
+And the day ended with Jen Simmons discussing the phases of the web that we have seen throughout the history of the web.
 From simple HTML to Responsive Web Design (RWD), Jen has brought forth the term Intrinsic Web Design to the forefront.

 The truncation joke was a good one as well.